tomchentw-deprecated/redux-component/docs/api.md

 * `createStore(reducer): reduxStore` \(*Function*): The createStore function from stock `redux` package, or a funciton returned by `applyMiddleware(...middlewares)(createStore)`.
 It will be invoked with `reducer` function inside the constructor of the React component.

 * `reducer(state, action): nextState` \(*Function*): The `reducer` function in redux.
-Notice the state here refers to components `this.state` and the return value (`nextState`) will be passed in to `this.setState`.
+Notice the state here refers to components' `this.state` and the return value (`nextState`) will be passed in to its `this.setState`.

 * `mapDispatchToLifecycle(dispatch): lifecycleActions` \(*object*): An object with the same function names, but bound to a Redux store, will be used in the corresponding React component lifecycle callbacks.
 (Tip: you may use the [`bindActionCreators()`](http://gaearon.github.io/redux/docs/api/bindActionCreators.html) helper from Redux.)
-You may not omit it, however you're free to pass in any [`noop`](https://lodash.com/docs#noop) functions.
+You may not omit it.
+However, you're free to pass in any [`noop`](https://lodash.com/docs#noop) functions.

 * `mapDispatchToActions(dispatch): eventActions` \(*object*): An object with the same function names, but bound to a Redux store, will be passed in as third argument of the `render` function.
 Typically it will be used as event handler during JSX creation.
 (Tip: you may use the [`bindActionCreators()`](http://gaearon.github.io/redux/docs/api/bindActionCreators.html) helper from Redux.)
-You may not omit it, however you're free to pass in a functions that returns an empty object.
+You may not omit it.
+However, you're free to pass in a functions that returns an empty object.

 #### Returns

-A React component class that manage the state by a local redux store and event handlers are redux action creators.
+A React component class that manage the state by a local redux store with redux action creators as event handlers.

 #### Remarks

-* It needs to be invoked two times.
+* It needs to be invoked __two times__.
 The first time with its arguments described above, and a second time, with the `pure` render function: `Componentize(createStore, reducer, mapDispatchToLifecycle, mapDispatchToActions)(render)`.

 #### Examples